jaredly/j3/Roadmap.md

 So the whole idea is, that Blocks will allow me to calculate screen positions of elements.

+BUG: `"${what is)}"` - the cursor for the suffix of the template ends up in the wrong place.
+One char too late.
+Why is tha?

+FIX THE (first) calculations for inlines.

 # Ok so more storyyy